A Fugal Arrangment

 Slip-cast porcelain lithophanes, porcelain stones, custom designed digital components and LED lights, lithium-ion batteries, 3D printed TPU, vintage furniture, vintage glasses, acrylic paint.

-Currently on view as part of:
+On view as part of:

 Underneath Everything: Humility and Grandeur